 “Ah, I see,” she says with a measured nod.
 “And you did not enjoy it?”

-“She was nice enough but the situation was awkward and weird.
+“She was nice but it was awkward.
+And weird.
 The boat was small.
 Sometimes the husband would … you know what?
 Maybe we can talk about this another time.”

 “Okay,” she acknowledges with the same slow nod.